 The technologies used to create lab-grown diamonds (LGDs), namely CVD and HPHT, are continuing to improve and become highly cost-effective, at a time when costs of mining are increasing.

-The key issue is how natural diamonds and lab-grown diamonds will interact in the consumer markets.
+The key issue addressed was how natural diamonds and lab-grown diamonds will interact in the consumer markets.

 Diamantaires have struggled with profitability in recent times, squeezed between rough and polished, while facing increasing financial risks and market uncertainty.